swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 But this is much less common among R users.
 The most important thing is to **be consistent** with the operator you use.
 There are occasionally places where it is less confusing to use `<-` than `=`, and it is the most common symbol used in the community.
-So I'd recommend `<-`.
+So the recommendation is to use `<-`.

 #### Managing your environment